UPDATE: Tuesday, Jan 8th: Audrey released after bail was reduced to $7,000

 Yesterday afternoon, to celebrate the beginning of the Building Blockadia Action Camp, Tar Sands Blockade organizers, local indigenous people and camp participants held a rally in solidarity with Idle No More on the Keystone XL pipeline easement.
 People spoke out about why they were there and why indigenous solidarity was important to them, and then sang songs celebrating the blockade and the indigenous people hosting us for the weekend.
 Check out some photos and video below:

 UPDATE: Saturday, 11 am – The four ground supporters have been released from jail, but the two tree sitters remain

 Audrey remains in jail after two days, and Mike has now spent a full 24 hours in jail.
 The four people providing ground support were released last night after posting bail, but Audrey and Mike continue to be held on $10,000 bail each.
 Show your solidarity with a donation to ensure their speedy release, but if you can’t donate, you can at least send them a letter to let them know they are not alone.
-Supporting people in jail is one of the most important things we can do to keep our movement alive and thriving, and Matt, Isabel, and Glen can certainly attest to how reassuring it is to receive letters while imprisoned.
+Supporting people in jail is one of the most important things we can do to keep our movement alive and thriving, and Matt, Indigo, and Glen can certainly attest to how reassuring it is to receive letters while imprisoned.
 To send Audrey and Mike letters:

 - Show your name and address on the envelope (any letter without a return address that is not deliverable will be returned to the post office).

 - Show the arrestee’s full name – either Audrey Jane Campbell or Michael Joseph Stewart (you cannot send a letter to both, but you can send multiple letters)